hw712/knitter/doc/tutorial.md

-#### 3) add test case under "testcase/"
+#### 3).
+Add test case module "demo_module.py" under "testcase/"

-Just import the page you need, and use it directly.
++ Just import the page you need, and use it directly.

     # -*- coding: utf-8 -*-